inconsistent-dg/AC-Modding/SysDVR.md

 On occassion, people will ask on discord how they can show SysDVR in OBS to stream it.
 Now when I'm in a bad mood I simply link them an "OBS for dummies" video since capturing windows is one of the first things that's explained in all of them, but I might as well explain here to get them to shut their traps.

 Add a new source, this source being a Window capture.
 Select SysDVR-Client as the window, and uncheck Capture Cursor.
-Bada bing badaboom leave me alone

 <p align="center">
   <img src="../assets/images/misc/SysDVR-OBS.gif"/>